oddlama/agenix-rekey/README.md

 Since agenix-rekey is just an extension, everything you know about agenix still applies as usual.
-Apart from specifying meta information about your master key, the only thing that you have to change to use rekeying is to sepcify `rekeyFile` instead of `file`.
+Apart from specifying meta information about your master key, the only thing that you have to change to use rekeying is to specify `rekeyFile` instead of `file`.
 The full setup process is the following:

 1. For each host you have to provide a pubkey for rekeying and select the master identity to use for decrypting.
 Apart for `hostPubkey`, this is probably the same for each host.